MireyNM/Predict_Future_MLB_Stats/README.md

 We used `from pybaseball import batting_stats` to import all batters stats, `from pybaseball import pitching_stats` to import all pitchers stats and `pybaseball schedule_and_record` to visualize the games.

 ### Data Cleaning
-In order to create batters DataFrame (See Table 1) we have chose games from 2007 to 2022 where the number of players' appearances is at least 200 times per year.
+To create batters DataFrame (See Table 1) we have chose games from 2007 to 2022 where the number of players' appearances is at least 200 times per year.
 To create pitchers DataFrame (See Table 2) we have chose games from 2007 to 2022 for pitchers who have pitched 50+ innings. </br>
 </br>
 Finally, the data was stored on local database.